Inist-CNRS/ezmaster/README.md

 # If EZMASTER_PUBLIC_DOMAIN, EZMASTER_USER and EZMASTER_PASSWORD are filled
 # it enables two features:
 # 1) ezmaster backoffice will be publicaly accessible http://ezmaster.lod-test.istex.fr
-# 1) a webdav endpoint will be publicaly accessible http://webdav.lod-test.istex.fr
+# 2) a webdav endpoint will be publicaly accessible http://webdav.lod-test.istex.fr
+# Warning: do not forget to add the don't forget to add the ``ProxyPreserveHost On`` apache2 configuration on your front reverse proxy
 export EZMASTER_PUBLIC_DOMAIN="lod-test.istex.fr"

 # The maximum total free space percent of the disk for avoiding saturation.